Applications for Postgraduate York Award Gold are NOW OPEN.

 Section 2 - Reflecting on your Strengths

 Here you will be asked to reflect on your personal strengths and consider how you have developed these over your time as a postgraduate student at York.
 Applicants are encouraged to complete York Strengths Online as part of this section to support your reflections in the remainder of the form.

 Section 3 - Reflecting on your experiences

 There are then three reflective pieces for you to complete in this section (max 600 words each), relating to common areas of student experience: work and/or volunteering; personal interests and/or hobbies; and academic studies.

 To help guide your answers each piece is split into three parts.

-For each of the reflective pieces, you will be asked to choose one area of skill or competency to reflect on, from the list of six available.
-In total you will write about three of the areas below, one for each reflective piece:
+For each of the reflective pieces, you will be asked to choose one situation to reflect on from the list available below.
+Your completed form must give an account of your development in three different areas;

 A. Took the initiative or demonstrated an innovative approach